-I applied through a staffing agency and the process took 6 months - interviewed at Checkers Industrial Safety Products in January 2010.
+I applied through a staffing agency.
+The process took 6+ months.
+I interviewed at Checkers Industrial Safety Products (Broomfield, CO) in January 2010.

-I applied through a staffing agency and the process took 1 week - interviewed at Checkers Industrial Safety Products in January 2010.
+I applied through a staffing agency.
+The process took a week.
+I interviewed at Checkers Industrial Safety Products (Broomfield, CO) in January 2010.

-I applied through a recruiter and the process took 3 months - interviewed at Checkers Industrial Safety Products in August 2012.
+I applied through a recruiter.
+The process took 3+ months.
+I interviewed at Checkers Industrial Safety Products in August 2012.

-Interview Question – From the recruiter - "They've decided to hold off for now on making an offer or decision. they would like to basically start the search over at a later date.
+- From the recruiter - "They've decided to hold off for now on making an offer or decision. they would like to basically start the search over at a later date.
 Would you be interested in reapplying?"
-View Answer
+1 Answer